Homemind mapwhat is a mind map

 Understanding mind maps

-A mind map is a diagram that outlines your ideas in a visual format.
-Creating a mind map gives structure to your thoughts, giving you a clearer picture of what they are and how they relate.
+A mind map is a simple but powerful diagram that outlines your ideas in a visual format.
+Creating a mind map adds structure to your thoughts, giving you a clearer picture of every idea and how they relate.

 • New features